quat1024/mods/README.md

 Wishlist:

 * [Datagen system](https://notes.highlysuspect.agency/another-datagen.html)
+  * I have a sketch of this right now (using it in Packages)
 * Make moddernamelib less "special" throughout the ecosystem.
 E.g. i should be able to make a second quatlib for my mods on very old versions
 * Automated publishing